 Your profile headline is the first thing someone sees after your name.
 Make it memorable.
-It should help someone understand the role you want to do next and/or contain key words important to your profession.
+It should help someone understand the role you want to do next and/or contain keywords important to your profession.
 See examples here: Fix Your LinkedIn Headline Today

-List all your email addresses so they are associated with your LinkedIn profile.
+List all the email addresses you use.
 You can set the default email which will be viewable by your connections and the account that receives InMail and updates from LinkedIn.

 4. Vanity URL